 THE BOARD OF DIRECTORS

-The Board of Directors of BNP Paribas Fortis NV/SA establishes the Bank’s strategy and supervises the activities of the Executive Board and of the independent control functions.
-The Board of Directors has 15 members, of which 10 non-executive and 5 executive.
+The Board of Directors of BNP Paribas Fortis NV/SA establishes the Bank’s strategy and supervises the activities of the Executive Committee and of the independent control functions.
+The Board of Directors has 16 members, of which 10 non-executive and 6 executive.

 THE EXECUTIVE COMMITTEE

-The Executive Committee of BNP Paribas Fortis NV/SA consists of 12 members: 5 members of the Executive Board in their respective roles and 7 heads of businesses or support services.
-The Executive Committee (ExCo) is responsible for the execution of BNP Paribas Fortis strategy and policy.
+The Executive Committee of BNP Paribas Fortis NV/SA consists of 13 members: 6 members of the Executive Board in their respective roles and 7 heads of businesses or support services.
+The Executive Committee is responsible for the execution of BNP Paribas Fortis strategy and policy.

 THE BNP PARIBAS GROUP CODE OF CONDUCT

 The BNP Paribas Group as a whole – not least its Belgian entities – have made a conscious decision to set an example as regards to the professional behaviour of entities and their employees.
 The Group’s Board of Directors and General Management share the same conviction, namely that the success of the BNP Paribas Group depends on the behaviour of each and every one of us.
 We have a common determination to ensure that BNP Paribas bases its future on both the professional skills and integrity of its staff.